Hazard Mitigation Plan

 We met with each community at the end of April to renew their certifications.

 CUR23Increase public awareness and understanding of the locations and proper way to dispose of hazardous wasteHazardous Materials Incident1.1ModeratePublic WorksGeneral FundOn goingPW continues to sponsor an annual household hazardous waste day.
 Hazardous waste day is now advertised in the Focus on Currituck publication and on social media platforms.
-Participation has increased considerably.
+Participation continues to increase.

-CUR24Periodically survey the public to evaluate if public outreach efforts are effective in identifying potential flood hazards, public concern, and ways to mitigate against hazardsCoastal Hazards, Flood, Hurricane & Tropical Storm1.1ModeratePlanningGeneral FundOn goingA public survey was conducted as part of participation in the Division of Coastal Management’s Resilient Coastal Communities Program.
+CUR24Periodically survey the public to evaluate if public outreach efforts are effective in identifying potential flood hazards, public concern, and ways to mitigate against hazardsCoastal Hazards, Flood, Hurricane & Tropical Storm1.1ModeratePlanningGeneral FundOn goingTailoring future outreach projects using survey results.

 CUR25Develop a joint public outreach document that addresses all hazards (published by the Planning and Emergency Management Departments)All Hazards1.1HighPlanning/Emergency ManagementGeneral FundOn goingThe planning department and the emergency management department publish documents in the "Focus on Currituck" publication.